sifykarippery/django_fullthrottle_api/README.md

       Seed Data is dynamically created Data, user can run th below commands as many times, every time Faker will generate meanigful data

-      python manage.py seed-db 10 -- For 10 Users with each User will have 5 Activity Periods
+       For 10 Users with each User will have 5 Activity Periods

+       `python manage.py seed-db 10`

 #### Test (Heroku Git + Postgres)